-More information about Laos is available on the Laos Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Laos is available on the Laos country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established full diplomatic relations with Laos in 1955, following its full independence from France in 1954.
-Within a few years, Laos entered into civil war, and the United States supported the country’s royal government.
+Within a few years, Laos entered into a civil war, and the United States supported the country’s royalist government.
 For nearly a decade beginning in 1964, Laos was subjected to heavy U.S. bombing as part of the wider war in Indochina.
-Following the change of regimes in Vietnam and Cambodia in 1975, a communist government also came to power in Laos.
+Following the change of regimes in Vietnam and Cambodia in 1975, a communist government also came to power in Vientiane as the Lao People’s Democratic Republic (Lao PDR).
 The government aligned itself with Vietnam and the Soviet bloc, implementing one-party rule and a command economy.
-U.S.-Lao relations deteriorated after 1975, and U.S. representation was downgraded.
-After the collapse of the Soviet Union, Laos sought to improve relations with other countries.
+U.S.-Lao relations deteriorated after 1975, and U.S. representation was downgraded though not withdrawn completely.
+After the collapse of the Soviet Union, the Lao PDR sought to improve relations with other countries and move toward a market economy.
 Full U.S.-Lao diplomatic relations were restored in 1992.
-In July 2012, Secretary of State Hillary Clinton visited Laos, marking the first visit by a Secretary of State since 1955.
-Secretary of State John Kerry was the second, visiting Laos twice in 2016.
-President Obama became the first U.S. President to visit Laos in September 2016, when he and Lao President Bounnhang Vorachit announced a Comprehensive Partnership.
+In July 2012, Secretary of State Hillary Clinton visited the Lao PDR, marking the first visit by a Secretary of State since 1955.
+Secretary of State John Kerry was the second, visiting the Lao PDR twice in 2016.
+President Obama became the first U.S. President to visit in September 2016, when he and Lao President Bounnhang Vorachit announced a Comprehensive Partnership.

-Accounting for American personnel missing in Laos and clearing unexploded ordnance (UXO) from the war was the initial focus – and remains a key component – of the post-war bilateral relationship.
-Since that time the relationship has broadened to include cooperation on a range of issues including health, child nutrition, education, environmental protection, trade liberalization, legal reform, counter-narcotics, law enforcement cooperation, and English language training.
-This expansion in cooperation has accelerated since 2009, with the launch of the Lower Mekong Initiative (LMI), which serves as a platform to address complex, transnational development and policy changes in the Lower Mekong sub-region.
-The United States and Laos share a commitment to ensuring a prosperous and sustainable future for the Mekong sub-region.
+The United States and the Lao PDR continue to broaden cooperation on a range of issues including health, child nutrition, education, environmental protection, trade liberalization, legal reform, counter-narcotics, law enforcement cooperation, humanitarian assistance, and English language training.
+This expansion in cooperation accelerated in 2009, with the launch of the Lower Mekong Initiative and the 2016 establishment of the U.S.-Lao Comprehensive Partnership, and will continue to grow with the new Mekong-U.S. Partnership, which was initiated in 2020.
+The United States and the Lao PDR share a commitment to ensuring a prosperous and sustainable future for the Mekong sub-region.
+The United States and the Lao PDR also continue to resolve war legacy issues, including clearance of unexploded ordnance (UXO) and accounting for missing American personnel.

 U.S. Assistance to Laos